paoloff/Portfolio/README.md

 ## Statistics Projects in R

-Here are some statistics projects I made in R primarily utilizing linear regression.
+Here are some statistics projects I made in R primarily utilizing linear regression and ANOVA:

 1. In this project, I predicted the grades of the last exam of the course Statistical Modeling I at UIUC using Multiple Linear Regression (MLR): https://nbviewer.org/github/paoloff/UIUC_DSE/blob/main/STAT425-Statistical-Modeling/cs1_R.ipynb